ucheobi/extrafood/README.md

 ![Menu pages](https://user-images.githubusercontent.com/22541205/132354791-7e185d1d-df7e-4e31-a903-d1a0fb24be1a.PNG)
 ![Footer](https://user-images.githubusercontent.com/22541205/132354882-3e88da2d-e6d9-4a29-a339-780833a6a9b9.PNG)

 Extraordinary food is an online restaurant demo.
 The aim is to create a full-stack codebase that covers the client's ordering section and the admin section that helps take and manage orders.
 It covers the frontend, backend, database, and API.
-There are several technologies that I've not worked with but I have learned and did - mostly small projects with.
-I want to put everything together to build a robust and complex project.
+I have learned some new technologies that I've not worked with but created some very basic stuff.
+Therefore, in this project, I try to put a lot together to build a robust and complex project.
 I am very excited about this project!

 At the end of this project, my intention is to create a Youtube video that will show the steps and challenges I faced creating this complex project.

-PAGES
+Main PAGES
 =====
 1. HomePage - This is the first page that contains the listing for different menus and allows users to create a simple account.